 5. Review your goals regularly.

-Stephen and I set ten really big goals for 2016, three personal goals and seven business goals.
+Stephen and I set ten really big goals for the year, three personal goals and seven business goals.
 We will review these goals throughout the year, the same way we did last year.
 Towards the end of each month we have a budget meeting to go over our family finances, and we also review our goals at the same time.
-We remind ourselves of our motivations for reaching those goals, look at our progress, decide if they’re still relevant (in 2015, we completely deleted one goal by August because it no longer applied to our life situation; for another 2015 goal, we reached it in July instead of December!), and figure out the next step to take to keep moving forward.
+We remind ourselves of our motivations for reaching those goals, look at our progress, decide if they’re still relevant (one year, we completely deleted one goal by August because it no longer applied to our life situation; for another goal, we reached it in July instead of December!), and figure out the next step to take to keep moving forward.

 For some people, a weekly review is good, for others quarterly, but for us a monthly review works best.
 Again, it’s crucial to put this review time on the calendar, or it’s too easy to forget to do it.
 We challenge you today to put a reminder on your phone or in your calendar for a monthly review of your goals for the next 12 months.

 If you follow the steps above, you’re much more likely to accomplish your goals in the time you set for yourself than if you just hope and wish that you’ll achieve them.
 Dreams are good, but we don’t want you to just live your life on dreams.
 We want you to develop plans that will help your dreams become reality.
 Some of you have some amazing long-term goals for your FBA business (like paying off your mortgage or other debt, being able to stay home with your kids, finding freedom from your corporate job).
 Working towards your goals will also help you achieve your long-term goals and achieve them faster.